paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

   dataProtectionBlobStorageConnectionString: BASE64-ENCODED-BLOB-STORAGE-CONNECTION-STRING
   applicationInsightsInstrumentationKey: BASE64-ENCODED-APP-INSIGHTS-INSTRUMENTATION-KEY
 ```
-The following script can be used to create the **todolist-secret** object in the Kubernetes cluster.
+The following command can be used to create the **todolist-secret** object in the Kubernetes cluster.

 **create-secret-in-kubernetes.cmd**
 ```batchfile